Q: How can I pick out a tag this year?

 A: On the trees you will find white envelopes and purple tags.

 - WHITE ENVELOPES: Each envelope lists a dollar amount.
 We request that you purchase cards for the exact amount listed and then put the card(s) directly in the envelope.
 We ask that you only purchase cards from Jewel or Walmart.
-Envelopes will need to be turned in by Sunday, December 13 to the collection basket, Rectory door mail slot, or gift drop off in the Parish Center December 12/13.
+Envelopes will need to be turned in by Sunday, December 12 to the collection basket, parish center, or gift drop off in Morrissey Hall December 11/12.

 Q: I purchased several gifts for the person whose tag I took from the tree.
 What is the best way to prevent them from getting separated?